 st_ prefix and end with the name of the geometry type in lowercase letters:

-sfg objects can be created from three native data types:
+sfg objects can be created from three base R data types:

-- A matrix - a set of points, where each row contains a point - a multipoint or linestring
+- A matrix: a set of points, where each row represents a point, a multipoint or linestring

 Finally, use lists for the creation of multilinestrings, (multi-)polygons and geometry collections: